 Life insurance for people with HIV: What you need to know

-People living with HIV may qualify for traditional life insurance with a few insurers.
-Guaranteed issue and group life insurance are also options if you're HIV positive.
+People living with HIV may qualify for term and whole life insurance with a few insurers, but coverage will likely be costly.
+Final expense and group life insurance are also options if you’re HIV positive.

 Headshot of Amanda Shih